Externships: Information for Student Participants

 - Some hosts offer two externships at the same time.
 This is attractive, in that the externs can “entertain themselves” at times, taking pressure off the hosts.

-- Many externs stay in touch with hosts, some with very strong relationships that endure and transcend any involvement by the career center or College.
+- Many externs stay in touch with hosts, some with very strong relationships that endure.

 Among those hosts for whom this is initially a difficult decision (hosting an externship or not), most continue to host in subsequent years, pleased with their experiences.